usdot-fhwa-stol/cda1tenth-bringup/docs/nav2_overview.md

 This is an experimental server that plans routes using well-structured graphs, such as road graphs, instead of free-space.
 Users provide a graph file that gets overlaid on top of the static map file.

-In an ideal environment, the navigator could completely bypass the Planner Server, calling the Router Server to generate a route through the graph and an associated dense path then feeding that to the Controller Server plugin to track.
+In an ideal environment, the navigator could completely bypass the Planner Server, calling the Route Server to generate a route through the graph and an associated dense path then feeding that to the Controller Server plugin to track.
 However, there are some scenarios that would require Nav2's free-space planning capabilities: